Time Blocking for Habits: A 6-Step System That Sticks (2026)

 Psychologist Peter Gollwitzer has spent decades studying the gap between goal intentions ("I intend to exercise more") and action.
 His research consistently finds that adding an implementation intention - specifying when, where, and how - dramatically increases follow-through.

-In one meta-analysis reviewing 94 studies, Gollwitzer found that implementation intentions increased goal attainment by an average of 28%.
+In one meta-analysis reviewing 94 studies, Gollwitzer and Sheeran found that implementation intentions had a medium-to-large positive effect on goal attainment (a Cohen's d of about 0.65).
 The effect was consistent across domains: exercise, diet, studying, medical adherence.

 The mechanism is simple: when you form a specific "when-where-if" plan, you create a mental link between the situational cue (the time/place) and the behavior.
 When the cue appears, the behavior is automatically triggered - bypassing the deliberative decision process where motivation can intervene.